YOUR ASSOCIATION

 Lake Assessment Program

 The Minnesota Pollution Control Agency (PCA) has conducted 2 Lake Assessments at the request of the Association.
 One was completed in 1997 and another in 2008.
+An update of this assessment needs to be explored.

 Links